What Is ABA Therapy? A Parents’ Guide To Ethical Alternatives For Autism Support

 What is applied behaviour analysis (ABA) therapy?

 Applied behaviour analysis (ABA) therapy is a behavioral intervention grounded in learning theory principles.
 The modality focuses on modifying behaviors to improve communication, social skills, and daily functioning in children.
-ABA therapy is commonly used as a treatment for those diagnosed with autism spectrum disorder (ASD), and practitioners use various ABA programmes, such as verbal behaviour therapy or functional communication training, as part of treating clients.
+Applied behaviour analysis therapy is commonly used as a treatment for those diagnosed with autism spectrum disorder (ASD), and practitioners use various ABA programmes, such as verbal behaviour therapy or functional communication training, as part of treating clients.
 In the UK, several ABA schools offer ABA-based support to children and teens.
 Key principles of ABA therapy include:

 - Reinforcement: Encouraging positive behaviors by providing rewards